Network Modeling of Asynchronous Change-Points in Multivariate Time Series: Illustrations

 When fitting the NetCP model on the AR process likelihood we set the hyperparameters $\alpha_j=\beta_j=\delta_{j, 1} = 1$ for all series $j$.
 For the Gaussian likelihood model we set the hyperparameters to the true values $\sigma_j^2 = 0.5$ and $\gamma_j^2 = 3$ for all series $j$.
 We then estimate the NetCP model using the particle Gibbs scheme with 150 particles and 5000 iterations, discarding the first 500 as burn-in.

-Table \ref{tab:auc} displays the AUC for the link analysis test.
-From this we can see that on a sample of $T=500$ time points, the model is able to nearly perfectly recover the true $4\times4$ adjacency matrix from scenarios \textbf{S1}, \textbf{S2} and \textbf{S5}.
+Table \ref{tab:auc} displays the AUC for the edge prediction test on scenarios \textbf{S1} and \textbf{S2}.
+For scenario \textbf{S5}, where AUC is undefined, we threshold the inclusion probabilities $Pr(A_{i, j} = 1|\boldsymbol{y})$ at 0.5, obtaining an average true negative rate of 0.998 and 0.987 for the Gaussian mean and AR Process likelihoods respectively.
+From this we can see that on a sample of $T=500$ time points, NetCP is able to nearly perfectly recover the true $4\times4$ adjacency matrix under each scenario.

-For test (ii) we compare NetCP's network prior to three competing change-point priors.
-The first is the special case of NetCP obtained by setting $\bA = \boldsymbol{0}$, which is equivalent to the Bernoulli prior of \citet{Yao1984} being applied to each series independently.
+For test (ii) we compare NetCP to three competing change-point priors.
+The first is the special case of NetCP obtained by setting $\bA = \boldsymbol{0}$, which is equivalent to the Bernoulli prior of \textcite{Yao1984} being applied to each series independently.
 We refer to this model as the ``Yao'' model.
-We also consider the two priors proposed by \citet{Quinlan2024}.
+We also consider the two priors proposed by \textcite{Quinlan2024}.
 The first is the Non-Global Correlated Change-Point PPM, which we refer to as ``NG-CCP''.
-This prior is constructed by replacing the transition probabilities in (\ref{eq:transition_j}) with
+This prior is constructed by replacing the transition probabilities in Equation (\ref{eq:transition_j}) with

 where $t_d$ denotes the $d$-dimensional t distribution.
-We also consider the ``Global'' prior of \citet{Quinlan2024}, which we refer to as ``G-CCP'', obtained by setting
+We also consider the ``Global'' prior of \textcite{Quinlan2024}, which we refer to as ``G-CCP'', obtained by setting

-These priors encourage simultaneous change-points across series by allowing the change-point probabilities for a fixed time to be correlated through choice of $(\nu, \mu, \Sigma)$. \citet{Quinlan2024} do not provide priors for these parameters, however, they do provide a method to compute sensible default values.
-Both the G-CCP and NG-CCP models can be estimated using the particle Gibbs scheme described in Section \ref{sec:post} and the latent transition probabilities $p^*_{j, t}$ and $p^*_j$ sampled using the Metropolis steps given in \citet{Quinlan2024}.
+These priors encourage simultaneous change-points across series by allowing the change-point probabilities for a fixed time to be correlated through choice of $(\nu, \mu, \Sigma)$. \textcite{Quinlan2024} do not provide priors for these parameters, however, they do provide a method to compute sensible default values.
+Both the G-CCP and NG-CCP models can be estimated using the particle Gibbs scheme described in Section \ref{sec:post} and the latent transition probabilities $p^*_{j, t}$ and $p^*_j$ sampled using the Metropolis steps given in \textcite{Quinlan2024}.

 In order to compare model performance, we use the MCMC output to estimate the log Bayes factor, relative to our NetCP model, for each competing model as

 where $logf_M(\boldsymbol{y})$ is the log model evidence for model $M$.
 Positive values of $log\text{BF}_M$ support model $M$ over NetCP.
 Values in excess of five suggest strong support.
 Similarly negative values suggest support for NetCP.
 We compute $logf_M(\boldsymbol{y})$ as follows,